India telecom crisis: Vodafone struggles to survive | DW | 19.02.2020

 India's telecom sector is in dire straits with the survival of Vodafone Idea left hanging in the balance.
-The crisis could hurt growth prospects, job creation as well as the country's troubled banking sector.
+The crisis could hurt growth prospects, job creation and the country's troubled banking sector.

-India's ailing mobile carriers received a fresh blow on Tuesday when companies were forced to pay 146.97 billion Indian rupees ($2.1 billion, €1.95 billion) to India's Department of Telecommunications (DoT).
+India's ailing mobile carriers received a fresh blow on Tuesday, when companies were forced to pay 146.97 billion rupees ($2.1 billion, €1.95 billion) to the Department of Telecommunications (DoT).
 The payment comes after the Supreme Court last week ordered top telecom companies to pay billions of dollars in unpaid spectrum and licensing fees by March 17 or face punishment.

 The court also threatened the companies and officials with contempt proceedings for failing to implement an earlier ruling.
 The long-running row between the government and India's big telecom firms has centered on adjusted gross revenue (AGR) — or how license and other fees paid by the firms should be calculated.

-Companies argue they should be based on income from only their core telecoms business, while the court ruled that they should be calculated on the amount earned from all business dealings, including handset sales and other income.
+Companies argue the fees should be based on income from only their core telecoms business, while the court ruled that they should be calculated on the amount earned from all business dealings, including handset sales and other income.

 The company that has been hit the hardest by the AGR payments is Vodafone Idea Ltd, which is jointly owned by the UK's Vodafone Group and the Aditya Birla Group, an Indian conglomerate.